OWASP/pytm/README.md

-  --seq                output sequential diagram --list               list all available threats --describe DESCRIBE  describe the properties available for a given element
+  --seq                output sequential diagram --list               list all available threats --describe DESCRIBE  describe the properties available for a given element --sqldump DBNAME     dumps all threat model elements and findings into the named sqlite file (erased if exists) --json               output a JSON file

 ```